Plumeria logoPLUMERIA

 rx

-The rx() function — short for React Expand — function allows you to inject dynamic inline variables into your React components.
+The rx() function—short for React Expand—is a React-specific feature that allows you to inject dynamic inline variables into your components.
+It enables variable-based styling without breaking static CSS extraction.

 'use client';